Skip to content

 Schema management

-The backend manages MongoDB collection schemas — indexes, validators, and TTL policies.
+The backend manages MongoDB collection schemas — indexes and TTL policies.
 These are initialized at process start, whether the process is the main API or a standalone worker.

 Kafka event serialization is handled entirely by FastStream with Pydantic JSON; there is no schema registry involved.
 See Event System Design for details on event serialization.